aaronaanderson/ofxPortSF/README.md

 should be enough to copy-paste into your own projects with very few changes.

-Tested on Windows, should work with MacOS and Linux.
+Tested on Windows and MacOS, should work on Linux.

 <h2>Install:</h2>